Solar Panel Permits: Why Speed is Crucial for Tax Credits

 Note on Site Plans: Regardless of submission method, nearly all ADU Construction applications require a detailed site plan.
 This document must clearly show property lines, existing structures, easements, and the exact dimensions of your proposed work to prove compliance with Texas zoning ordinances.

-Yes, Texas generally allows property owners to act as their own general contractor under an "Owner-Builder" exemption.
-However, if you choose this route, you assume full legal and financial liability for any injuries on site and must ensure all work strictly complies with the Texas Building Code (IRC/IBC).
+Yes.
+Texas generally allows property owners to act as their own general contractor under an Owner-Builder exemption.
+If you take this route, you assume full legal and financial liability and must ensure all work complies with the Texas Building Code (IRC/IBC).

 Once issued, most building permits in this jurisdiction remain valid for 180 days (6 months).
 If no inspections are scheduled or no visible progress is made within that timeframe, the permit will expire and you will have to pay renewal fees.